rafikalid/core-date/README.md

 # core-date
-js Date library for browser and server
+JS Date library for browser and server

+**Doc will be added very soon**